Skip navigation

 References

-2Referenced with permission from the NCCN Clinical Practice Guidelines In Oncology (NCCN Guidelines®) for Merkel Cell Carcinoma V.2.2025. © National Comprehensive Cancer Network, Inc. 2025.
+4Referenced with permission from the NCCN Clinical Practice Guidelines In Oncology (NCCN Guidelines®) for Merkel Cell Carcinoma V.1.2025. © National Comprehensive Cancer Network, Inc. 2025.
 All rights reserved.
-Accessed April 1st, 2025.
+Accessed June 1st, 2025.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
-NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.

 icon-angle icon-bars icon-times